NathanV-Kappa/Nathan/README.md

+# CS 320 Module Eight Journal

+Reflecting on the work I’ve done in these projects has been very valuable.
+It helped me better understand how to write clean, reliable code and how important testing is in software development.

+## How can I ensure that my code, program, or software is functional and secure?

+I ensure my code is **functional** by:
+- Following the exact requirements for each field (length limits, formats, required values, etc.)
+- Adding validation in the constructors and setter methods so bad data is caught immediately
+- Writing thorough JUnit 5 tests for both normal cases and error cases (null values, too-long strings, invalid phone numbers, past dates, etc.)
+- Achieving high test coverage across all classes

+For **security and reliability**, I:
+- Made ID fields `final` (immutable) so they cannot be changed after creation
+- Throw clear `IllegalArgumentException` messages for any invalid input
+- Used defensive programming (like copying the Date object in Appointment) to prevent unexpected changes
+- Tested every edge case I could think of

+## How do I interpret user needs and incorporate them into a program?

+I start by carefully reading the project requirements and breaking them down into individual rules.
+For example, the Contact service had very specific rules: contact ID must be 10 characters or less, phone must be exactly 10 digits, etc.

+I turn those rules directly into code:
+- Each rule becomes a validation check in the constructor or setter
+- I create test cases that prove each rule is enforced
+- I make sure the program only does what the requirements ask for (no extra features)

+This approach helped make sure the final services would meet the client’s needs for their mobile application.

+## How do I approach designing software?

+My general approach to designing software is:
+1. Understand the requirements clearly
+2. Design the main classes (like Contact, Task, Appointment) with all the validation built in
+3. Create service classes to manage multiple objects (add, delete, update)
+4. Write tests as I go to verify everything works
+5. Keep the code organized, well-commented, and easy to read

+I focused on keeping the code simple and modular.
+For example, each service uses a `HashMap` to store items by their ID, and all business rules live inside the domain classes.
+This made the code much easier to test and maintain.

 # CS 300 Module Eight Journal

 ## 1. What was the problem you were solving in the projects for this course?